tmdang1101/Portfolio/README.txt

 This is my Portfolio Website.
-I made it using a public template.

-This website presents the projects that I have worked on with the purpose to show what I did and what I learned from them.
+It's meant to showcase the projects that I've worked on with the purpose of showing what I did and what I learned from them.